 3. Remove ‘Queerphobic’ Parts From MBBS Textbooks

-Know about any other such progressive judgements made by the Indian judiciary in recent times?
+Know about any other progressive judgements made by the Indian judiciary in recent times?
 Share them in the comment section below.

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!